 WTS is associated with South Africa’s largest student finance facilitation service, Student Hero, which partners with various funding providers in order to assist with financing your education.
 Any student requiring financial assistance may contact them directly for pre-assessment and support through the application process.
 Please email email@example.com or call 0612298829 for further information.

 WHAT QUALIFICATIONS WILL I GRADUATE WITH?

-The Waterfront Theatre School offers a range of internationally recognised Diploma qualifications accredited by the Imperial Society of Teachers of Dancing, OFQUAL UK and Trinity College, London.
-Students can obtain qualifications in both Teaching and/or Performance.
+The Waterfront Theatre School is a facility that provides access to range of internationally recognised Diploma qualifications accredited by the Imperial Society of Teachers of Dancing, OFQUAL UK and Trinity College.
+Students can obtain qualifications in both Teaching and/or Performance.*